mwojnars/hypertag/README.md

     else
         | small size

-Output:
+output:

     medium size

-Same as above but with inline body, notice the parentheses around expressions:
+The same code as above, but with inline body, notice the parentheses around expressions:

     $size = 5
     if (size > 10)    | large size
     elif (size > 3)   | medium size
     else              | small size

-Loops:
+Examples of loops:

     for i in [1,2,3]:
         li | item no. $i